Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - Here you give an identity to an Azure resource (for example a VM) as if it were a user that can directly access the storage account
         - To the identity you grant role based access control
         - Here you do not have to embed any details like client id, tenant id or secret into the application
+        - You have to first enable the managed identity on a particular azure resource like a VM for example
+            - Go to the `resource || identity > Turn status on > save` - This step registers the resource with Azure active directory